Rapkalin/explain-code/readme.md

 mkdir your-directory-name
 ```

-2- Clone the website project from your directory:
+2- Clone the website project from your directory (don't forget the . at the end):
 ```git
 git clone git@github.com:Rapkalin/explain-code.git .
 ```